ucdart/ucdart.github.io/people/openings.md

 <div class="alert alert-info">
     A Ph.D. position is available for Fall 2017.
-Strong analytical capabilities and a background in analog and/or radio frequency IC are preferred.</a>.
+Strong analytical capabilities and a background in analog and/or radio frequency IC are preferred.
 </div>

 ### Joining DART Lab